carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.5 Cloud mining

 A synthetic cloud mining service can be easily built upon the mining contract.
 The synthetic cloud mining service targets users who already understand how cloud mining work.
 Traditionally, investing in cloud mining has such an economic model: user invests some amount of money to purchase cloud mining capacity and receives some mining returns daily in the period following the investment.
 User hopes that the total return would be greater than the initial investment.
-Disregarding token exchange rate fluctuation (or fully hedgeing exchange rate), cloud mining return only depends on mining difficulty.
+Disregarding token exchange rate fluctuation (or fully hedging exchange rate), cloud mining return only depends on mining difficulty.

 Mining contract can easily simulate the above process: User purchases an array of same sized long position of mining contract that settle in chronological order, with the lower bound of the contract index being 0.
 This process is very similar to cloud mining.
-The user will receive settlement amount from the mining contract in choronological order.
+The user will receive settlement amount from the mining contract in chronological order.
 The process of receiving the return mimics mining return.
 The amount of hashrate user purchased corresponds to the long position of the contract index.
 For example, the bitcoin mining contract use 10^18 hash/s as the basic unit.
 Therefore, purchasing one long position token is equivalent to purchasing 10^18 hash/s of cloud mining capacity.
 Since the lower bound of the index is 0, long position will never be liquidated, which is similar to mining.

 ### 4.6 Speculate
 Mining contract forms a two-sided market.
 In this market, unit hashrate output can be either longed or shorted.
 Investor could enter a long position to speculate, and become the counterparty of the hedging miner.
 As long as the speculator can precisely predict the difficulty fluctuation, he could make profit from bearing mining difficulty risks